turbolytics/latte/docs/usecases/PROM_SLO_LONG_TERM_STORAGE.md

 }
 ```

-### Configure Signals Collector to Query Prometheus API
+### Configure latte to Query Prometheus API

-Signals collector needs to know where to reach prometheus and the query to execute against prometheus:
+latte needs to know where to reach prometheus and the query to execute against prometheus:

 ```yaml
   type: prometheus